-Cash and cash equivalents on deposit as of the years ended December 31, 2015 and 2014 are partially insured by the FDIC up to \$250,000 for each depository.
+The City's cash and cash equivalents on deposit are partially insured by the FDIC up to \$250,000 for each depository.
 Deposits in excess of FDIC limits, as noted below, are insured or collateralized by a collateral pool maintained by public depositories as required by GUDPA (see Note A - Cash and Investments) or are on deposit with the New Jersey Cash Management Fund or Municipal Investors Service Corporation.